 There are several choices, some (but not all) commonly seen are listed below but most commonly known will be the American Kennel Club.
 Check out the AKC for Breeders of Merit.
 These breeders follow specific requirements and health screening for the animals.
-They have histories of being well known, throughout the industry, and have bred dogs that earned titles.
+They have histories of being well know, throughout the industry, and have bred dogs that earned titles.
 If you are looking at a puppy registered to one of these organizations, chances are that you get a healthy, well-adjusted puppy with secure bloodlines.

 Ensure that you are getting your puppy from a reputable breeder.
 Most trusted breeders earn their name and reputation by providing healthy puppies to pet parents, resulting in references.
 Good breeders always take exceptional care to breed their puppies for good health and temperament.